kumahq/kuma/docs/madr/decisions/049-policy-on-namespace.md

 ## Pros and Cons of the applying policies on custom namespaces

-* Good, because allows using Kubernetes RBAC
+* Good, because it allows using Kubernetes RBAC
-* Good, because provides more predictable behaviour as namespace-scoped policy affects only workloads in the same namespace
+* Good, because it provides more predictable behaviour as namespace-scoped policy affects only workloads in the same namespace
-* Good, because provides more Kubernetes-native UX
+* Good, because it provides more Kubernetes-native UX
 * Bad, because adds complexity for users
     * what's the right namespace for the policy?
     * how cross-policy refs work?